 In the novel Planeswalker, Gix does this to Xantcha with frightening ease, leading her to muse that his name must be the Phyrexian word for "rape".

-Exalted has quite a lot of mindrape powers, most spectacular being the Border of Kaleidoscopic Logic martial arts style, which doesn't only fundamentally and permanently rewrite one's mind, but also does things like permanently locking the target in an illusion of being a perfect, flawless being, or denying the target the capability to comprehend any spoken or written language, ever.
+The most spectacular may be the Border of Kaleidoscopic Logic martial arts style, which doesn't only fundamentally and permanently rewrite one's mind, but also does things like permanently locking the target in an illusion of being a perfect, flawless being, or denying the target the capability to comprehend any spoken or written language, ever.

 There are a good number of Charms that do this, but it's no surprise that the most detailed of them emerge from the Ebon Dragon.
 Some of these fun tricks include Golden Years Tarnished Black (which target a beloved memory and paint it in the worst possible light), Want Becomes Need (which targets any memory and turns it into an almost fetishistic compulsion for the target), and Everything Gets Worse (which targets hated memories and makes them all that much worse).

 GURPS has a number of ways to do this.
 The Terror advantage can cause permanent insanity and even reduce intelligence at high enough level.
 The spell Fear, Panic, Terror, Madness and Nightmare all can cause this.